U.S. judge delays extradition of Carlos Ghosn's accused escape plotters to Japan | Law-Order

 U.S. judge delays extradition of Carlos Ghosn's accused escape plotters to Japan

-A federal judge on Thursday granted a last-minute request to stop the U.S. government from turning over to Japan two Massachusetts men to face charges that they helped smuggle former Nissan Motor Co Chairman Carlos Ghosn out of the country while he was awaiting trial on financial crimes.
-U.S. District Judge Indira Talwani in Boston granted a request by lawyers for U.S. Army Special Forces veteran Michael Taylor and his son, Peter Taylor, to delay the transfer shortly before the two men were scheduled to be placed on a flight to Japan.
+A federal judge on Thursday granted a last-minute request to stop the U.S. government from turning over to Japan two men accused of helping smuggle former Nissan Motor Co Chairman Carlos Ghosn out of the country while he was awaiting trial on financial crimes.
+U.S. District Judge Indira Talwani in Boston granted a request by lawyers for U.S. Army Special Forces veteran Michael Taylor and his son, Peter Taylor, to delay the transfer shortly before the two men were set to be placed on a flight to Japan.

-Their lawyers sought the delay after the State Department approved handing over the men, who in September lost a court challenge to their potential extradition.
-They were arrested in May at the request of Japanese authorities.
-Taylors' lawyers and the State Department did not respond to requests for comment.
+The State Department informed them Wednesday it had approved Japan's extradition request.
+Talwani put on hold their transfer while she reviewed the Taylors' emergency petition challenging that decision.
+The department's decision came after the Taylors lost an earlier court challenge to their potential extradition following their arrests in May

+In a joint statement, two lawyers for the Taylors, Ty Cobb and Paul Kelly, said they were actively seeking to have the State Department and White House reconsider the decision authorizing the surrender of their clients.
+"It would be a great injustice for these two U.S. citizens to be surrendered to Japan," they said.

 - READ MORE ON: